 Anime work, Adult drama CDs, regular drama CDs, dubbing – if they have any -.

 - They receive, per 30-minute episode, 15.000 yen, which converts to 122 euros or 143 dollars.

 In Drama CDs:

 - They receive a flat-rate, per word, around 20 to 50 yen, which is under 50 cents in both Euros and Dollars.
 And that’s the rate they get, if they are paid at all.

 So, what if that seiyuu barely has any lines and ends up acting 1 minute in total in an anime series? – You ask.

 They still get those 15.000 yen.
-It’s the base rate regardless if they have a lot of lines or not.
+It’s the base rate regardless of whether they have a lot of lines or not.

 You might think “Well, just a grunt in an anime series and I score 15.000 yen.
 That’s good business.”